 - Supporting: when the conflict is not about you

-- Avoiding: is not really “dealing” with conflict, so your needs will not be met.
+- Avoiding: is not really “dealing” with competition, so your needs will not be met.

 I use this framework to help my teams understand that conflict is healthy and to learn how to better handle it.
-I used the framework for each team member to create their own “conflict profile”, and we discuss around it, sharing strategy to handle conflict and learning better ones.
-This is an example of my conflict profile (I can handle most of the conflictual strategy, but I have work to do on accommodating conflict; this has been my biggest learning area since arriving in Malaysia, as it’s one of the main cultural gaps in between our countries):
+I used the framework for each team member to create their own “conflict profile”, and we discussed it, sharing strategies to address conflict and learning better ones.
+This is an example of my conflict profile (I can take most of the conflictual approach, but I have work to do on accommodating conflict; this has been my most significant learning area since arriving in Malaysia, as it’s one of the main cultural gaps in between our countries):

 As an organisation, you have to make sure that you have policies that help people navigate conflict, they are transparent and known, and your managers are role models (presenting behaviour that represents these policies).

-I hope this is is enough insight for you to do your own research, or to start working with the fear of conflict.
-Getting rid of it leaves space for true collaboration.
+I hope this is enough insight for you to research or start working with the fear of conflict to allow space for true collaboration.

 - What Collaboration?
 Accept – and Actively Manage – Conflict, article by Jeff Weiss and Jonathan Hughes

 - Patrick Lencioni, The Five Dysfunctions of a Team.
 A Leadership Fable

 - Speed B. Leas, Discover Your Conflict Management Style